KirylShakh/cosmictactics/README.md

 - [ ] Add cursor
 - [x] Make objects camera centered when double clicking with cursor
 - [ ] Add hotkeys to control camera
+- [ ] Descride logic and UI for camera vs selection and etc. Attach doc to project

 ## Grid
 - [ ] Fill level with hexagonal grid